SAP/fundamental-styles/docs/pages/components/calendar.md

 {% include display-component.html component=default-calendar-mobile %}

 ## Example calendar in mobile mode portrait orientation
+On mobile devices calendar is composed into Dialog window taking full width and height of the device.
+<b>For portrait orientation [Dialog]({{site.baseurl}}/components/dialog) header and footer elements should be always used.</b>

 {% capture default-calendar-mobile %}
 <div class="fd-dialog-docs-static fd-calendar-mobile-docs-static--portrait fd-dialog fd-dialog--active">